COMCIFS/comcifs.github.io/accepted/ddlm_dictionary_style_guide.md

    contain `text indent` spaces at the beginning.
 Tab characters must not be used for this purpose.
 Paragraphs are separated by a single blank line which must contain only a new line character.
-Lines may contain more than `text indent` spaces at the beginning, for example for ASCII equations or centering purposes.
+Lines may contain more than `text indent` spaces at the beginning, for example for plain-text equations or centring purposes.
 6. No tab characters may be used for formatting data values.
 7. The first line of a semicolon-delimited text field should be blank, except for line folding and prefixing characters where necessary.
 8. A new line character always follows the final semicolon of a semicolon-delimited text field.
 9. Looped attributes should use the same delimiter for all values in the same column.
    Special values are exempt from this rule.
-10. Category names in a category definition should be presented CAPITALISED in `_name.category_id`, `_name.object_id` and `_definition.id`
+10. Category names in a category definition should be presented CAPITALIZED in `_name.category_id`, `_name.object_id` and `_definition.id`
 11. Category and object names in data item definitions should be presented in "canonical" case.
-    Canonical case follows the rules of English capitalisation where the first letter is not considered to start a sentence.
+    Canonical case follows the rules of English capitalization where the first letter is not considered to start a sentence.
 In particular:
-    1. Proper names and place names (e.g. Wyckoff, Cambridge) and their abbreviations (e.g. "H\_M" for "Hermann-Mauguin", "Cartn", "Lp\_factor") are capitalised.
+    1. Proper names and place names (e.g. Wyckoff, Cambridge) and their abbreviations (e.g. "H\_M" for "Hermann-Mauguin", "Cartn", "Lp\_factor") are capitalized.
-    2. Symbols are capitalised according to crystallographic convention (e.g. Uij).
+    2. Symbols are capitalized according to crystallographic convention (e.g. Uij).
-    3. Initialisms are capitalised (e.g. CSD, IT for International Tables).
+    3. Initialisms are capitalized (e.g. CSD, IT for International Tables).
 12. Case-insensitive data items should be output with a leading capital letter unless convention dictates otherwise.
-13. Values of attributes drawn from enumerated states should be capitalised in the same way as the definition of that attribute.
+13. Values of attributes drawn from enumerated states should be capitalized in the same way as the definition of that attribute.
 14. Function names defined in DDLm Function categories are CamelCased.
 15. If a character drawn from the set `#^*-=+~` appears 5 or more times sequentially (e.g. `^^^^^^`) anywhere in a multi-line text value,